What is a life insurance death benefit?

 • Minor children cant be direct recipients of the death benefit.

-Who gets the death benefit
+Who gets the death benefit?

-The life insurance death benefit is paid out to your policy’s beneficiaries.
-The policyholdernames the beneficiary.
 You can name more than one beneficiary on your policy and can even determine the exact percentage of the death benefit that each beneficiary will receive.

 It's best to periodically update your beneficiaries, and your overall policy, especially around every big life event — for example, if you’re getting married, buying a house, or having a child.